telerik/blazor-docs/components/dropdownlist/events.md

 The `ValueChanged` event fires upon every change of the user selection.

-The example below uses [binding]({%slug components/dropdownlist/databind%}) to primitive types for brevity.
+The example below uses [binding]({%slug components/dropdownlist/databind%}) to string data for brevity.
 You can use full models as well.
 The type of the argument in the lambda expression must match the `Value` type of the component, and the `ValueField` type (if `ValueField` is set).

 >caption Handle DropDownList ValueChanged